hucker/ten8t/docs/README.md

 ## Rich Demo (`ten8t/rich_ten8t`)

-Here is an example of connecting `ten8t` up to the `rich` package using the progress bar object to move a progress bar, and the rich table and some emojis to make a tabular output.
+Here is an example of connecting `ten8t` up to the `rich` package using the progress bar object to move a progress bar, and the `rich` table and some emojis to make a tabular output.

 It is worth noting here that there are 4 progress bar steps, but there are 6 results.
 Is this a bug?
 No. It is not possible to reliably count the number of checks that will be performed before running the checker.
 This is because check functions can yield many results.
-What we can count is the number of functions that have been registered, so progress is given in functions run not yields...yielded.
+What we can count is the number of functions that have been registered, so progress is given in functions run not yielded results.

 ![Rich Demo](./_static/rich_demo.png)

-## Textual Demo
+## Textual Demo (`ten8t/textual_ten8t`)

 The folder `textual_ten8t` has a demonstration app showing `ten8t` integration with `textual` by supporting the same `examples` folder used in other demos.
 This demo shows how logging, checking, and basic interactions with